Testing new coffee beans? I reach for a pour-over coffee dripper.

 Brewing Temperature

-The ideal brewing temperature for pour-over coffee made using a dripper is just under 205 degrees Fahrenheit, which also corresponds to the specifications for French press.
-You’ll often find 201 degrees Fahrenheit given too.
-This isn’t wrong – it’s just that during brewing, time passes allowing the water temperature to drop slightly.
+The ideal brewing temperature for pour-over coffee made using a dripper is just under 205 degrees Fahrenheit (96 degrees Celsius), which also corresponds to the specifications for French press.
+You’ll often find 201 degrees Fahrenheit (94 degrees Celsius) suggested, too.

 Many of you report the problem of your coffee losing temperature too quickly due to this brewing method being rather slow.
-The best way to avoid this is to use a pre-warmed pot or cup – fill it with some boiling water and allow to stand a few minutes, before emptying it back out.
+The best way to avoid this is to use a pre-warmed pot or cup.
+Fill it with some boiling water and allow to stand a few minutes, before emptying it back out.

-Since coffee drippers are intended for small cup portions, you should use a Chemex, for example, for brewing larger quantities.
+Since coffee drippers are intended for small cup portions, you should use a Chemex, for example, when brewing larger quantities.
 This will also need to be pre-warmed, but its special glass has high thermal retention properties.

 Mastering the Correct Infusion Technique